 I hope you find my destination reviews to the point, fitness posts informative and no gym workout plans energising.
 Other than that, you'll probably find my grammar terrible.
 Long live backpacking!

-Well pet, I’m a Bakewell Tart fiend, straight talking (with a slight Newcastle twang), nutrition nutter, fond exercise go’er and surfing enthusiast.
+I’m a Bakewell Tart fiend, straight talking (with a slight Northern English twang), nutrition nutter, fond exercise go’er and surfing enthusiast.
 Visual creativity and fitness are my career and travelling my passion.
-So I decided to mix them, permanently, and left the London grind for a life of nomad travel and fitness.
+So I decided to mix them, permanently.
+And left the London grind for a life of nomad travel and fitness.
 This is where I document it, like a hamster stashing his nuts.
-Drop me a message anytime.
+Message me here.
+Find me here:

 So many people spend so much of their time seeing gym walls rather than new cultures or taking photos in gym mirrors rather than in mother nature’s beauty.
 I know, I’ve been there myself.

 I don’t have a problem with gyms I think they’re great but people can become confined by them.

 A little simple equipment with some simple knowledge and that mountain, beach, hostel roof-top, park and even your own home can become your gym.
 Turn that two-week holiday fear of being away from the gym into 9 months backpacking a continent.

 It’s amazing the doors you open and the people you meet when you take fitness into Mother Nature, it transcends all language barriers.